by Mike Ratliff

 God tempted Abraham to show him his faith.
 Abraham did not know what power and vigor made up his faith until God drew it out through this trial that must have been heartrending for him.

-He said, “Do not lay your hand on the boy or do anything to him, for now I know that you fear God, seeing you have not withheld your son, your only son, from me.”
-(Genesis 22:12 ESV)
+12 He said, “Do not stretch out your hand against the lad, and do nothing to him; for now I know that you fear God, since you have not withheld your son, your only son, from Me.”
+Genesis 22:12 (NASB)

 When God said, “I know that you fear God,” He made Abraham know it as well.

-But Hezekiah did not make return according to the benefit done to him, for his heart was proud.
-Therefore wrath came upon him and Judah and Jerusalem.
-But Hezekiah humbled himself for the pride of his heart, both he and the inhabitants of Jerusalem, so that the wrath of the LORD did not come upon them in the days of Hezekiah.
-And Hezekiah had very great riches and honor, and he made for himself treasuries for silver, for gold, for precious stones, for spices, for shields, and for all kinds of costly vessels; storehouses also for the yield of grain, wine, and oil; and stalls for all kinds of cattle, and sheepfolds.
-He likewise provided cities for himself, and flocks and herds in abundance, for God had given him very great possessions.
-This same Hezekiah closed the upper outlet of the waters of Gihon and directed them down to the west side of the city of David.
-And Hezekiah prospered in all his works.
-And so in the matter of the envoys of the princes of Babylon, who had been sent to him to inquire about the sign that had been done in the land, God left him to himself, in order to test him and to know all that was in his heart.
-(2 Chronicles 32:25-31 ESV)
+27 Now Hezekiah had immense riches and honor; and he made for himself treasuries for silver, gold, precious stones, spices, shields and all kinds of valuable articles, 28 storehouses also for the produce of grain, wine and oil, pens for all kinds of cattle and sheepfolds for the flocks.
+29 He made cities for himself and acquired flocks and herds in abundance, for God had given him very great wealth.
+30 It was Hezekiah who stopped the upper outlet of the waters of Gihon and directed them to the west side of the city of David.
+And Hezekiah prospered in all that he did.
+31 Even in the matter of the envoys of the rulers of Babylon, who sent to him to inquire of the wonder that had happened in the land, God left him alone only to test him, that He might know all that was in his heart.
+2 Chronicles 32:25-31 (NASB)

 When God left Hezekiah it was that He might see what was in his heart.
 He tended to be proud and powerful, but when God tested him what came from his heart?
 It was nothing but pride.
 When God does this to us it is for our best.
 When we see what is really in us we should be thankful and humble.